surgiie/blade-cli/README.md

 ```
 composer install

-# support is mostly unix based but windows should be supported:
+# support is mostly unix based but windows is supported and best used on a terminal such as git bash/cmder:
 composer install --ignore-platform-reqs

 ```